umbraco/UmbracoDocs/13/umbraco-engage/getting-started/for-developers/licensing.md

 **Development domains**

-You have the option to list a few development domains on which the uMarketingSuite will work.
+You have the option to list a few development domains on which Umbraco Engage will work.
 When creating a 'Dev'-license (the free license) you do not have the option to list any other development domains.
 The following development domains are included:

 * localhost
 * \*.localhost